-However, to apply for a working residence permit a graduate should have a full-time job in the field of his/her expertise *This criteria shouldn’t be full-filled when applying for the extension of a student visa.
+However, to apply for a working residence permit, a graduate should have a full-time job in the field of their expertise *This criteria shouldn’t be full-filled when applying for the extension of a student visa.

-The 18 months for job search begin from the day your final results are announced, hence it is advisable to start applying for a job during your final semester, so you have more time.
+The 18 months of job search starts from the day your final results are announced hence it’s advisable to start applying for a job during your last semester, so you have more time.

-EU Blue card has been around since 2012 and helped thousands of people to be able to live and work in the country.
-It is the most popular way for qualified professions to immigrate to Germany.
+EU Blue card has been around since 2012 and has helped thousands of people to be able to live and work in the country.
+It is the most popular way for qualified professionals to immigrate to Germany.
 But not that popular way for graduates to extend their stay in Germany.

 The reason for this is a requirement for a minimum salary.
-To be able to apply for the EU Blue Card one must have an employment offer with at least 55,200 EUR annual gross salary.
+To apply for the EU Blue Card, one must have an employment offer with at least 56,400 EUR annual gross salary (2022).
 This isn’t a typical salary for university graduates in Germany.

 If you want to know how much will you potentially earn in Germany after the Master’s, check out Gehalt.de.

-If future employment falls into the STEM category (Science, Technology, Engineering, Mathematics) the annual gross salary must be at least 43,056 EUR.
+If future employment falls into the STEM category (Science, Technology, Engineering, Mathematics), the annual gross salary must be at least 43,992 EUR (2022).

 In case you prove sufficient German Language level (B1) – you can get this PR just after 21 months.
 Read here more about Permanent Residence Permit in Germany.

-This residence permit is offered to the professionals with lower salaries since they can’t pretend on EU Blue Card.
-German employment visa is a regular residence permit with permission to work.
+This residence permit is offered to professionals with lower salaries since they can’t pretend on EU Blue Card.
+A German employment visa is a regular residence permit with permission to work.

-After you have applied for the normal employment permit the immigration office will check whether the position corresponds to your academic qualifications.
-As I mentioned before job must match your expertise, otherwise, there is a risk for visa rejection.
+After applying for the regular employment permit, the immigration office will check whether the position corresponds to your academic qualifications.
+As mentioned before, the job must match your expertise; otherwise, there is a risk of visa rejection.

 Holders of German employment visas can get the Permanent Residence Permit after 4 years of residing in Germany.

-To apply a candidate must present a similar list of the document as for other residence permits, plus the working contract.
+To apply, a candidate must present a similar document list as for other residence permits, plus the working contract.
 There are no limits and conditions for the size of the salary.

 Do your research before starting the Master’s program in Germany.
 Choose a high demanded occupation with gab in labor marker.
-This way you almost secure the job for yourself in Germany, and you don’t need to learn German.
+This way, you almost secure a job for yourself in Germany, and you don’t need to learn German.

-There are some academic occupations in Germany which are particularly in high demand.
-Although the biggest part of free job positions is reserved for skilled trade professionals (around 70%).
+Some academic occupations in Germany are particularly in high demand.
+However, the largest part of free job positions is reserved for skilled trade professionals (around 70%).

 The gap in specialists for so-called STEM professions (Science, Technology, Engineering, Mathematics) increased to 338,000 specialists, 42,000 more than a year ago.
 Only 15% of all STEM experts in Germany are women.

-These experts are especially important for the German economy since they work in leading and innovative German industries and, therefore, generate a lot of added value.
+These experts are essential for the German economy since they work in leading and innovative German industries and generate a lot of added value.

-That’s why Germany actively welcomes foreigners to work in STEM fields, they have even lowered a minimum required salary for EU Blue Card to 43,056 EUR annually.
+That’s why Germany actively welcomes foreigners to work in STEM fields; they have even lowered the minimum required salary for EU Blue Card to 43,992 EUR annually.

 The German labor market doesn’t have enough local people to fulfill the demand.

-With the booming online industry, the number of vacancies among computer scientists and IT specialists has risen by a quarter, in 2018 around 42,000 new jobs were created in the IT sector.
-The shortage of IT experts has more than doubled in the past 3 years alone.
+With the booming online industry, the number of vacancies among computer scientists and IT specialists has risen by a quarter, in 2018, around 42,000 new jobs were created in the IT sector.
+The shortage of IT experts has more than doubled in the past three years alone.

-Berlin is a tech start-up hub where young professionals can find exiting and perspective job.
-Getting a job in a tech company in Germany is also quite easy.
+Berlin is a tech start-up hub where young professionals can find exciting and perspective jobs.
+Getting a job in a tech company in Germany is also relatively easy.

 Our future is in the data.
 Currently, cybersecurity and data analytics are especially needed in the German economy.